 Officials at Fannie Mae said their research indicated that extended households have incomes as stable or more stable than other kinds of households at similar income levels.

 Many borrowers live in households that include extended family.
 That extended family often contributes to the household expenses and finances.
 Until now that income couldn’t be used to help qualify for a loan.
 That’s the situation for about 19 percent of African-American households and 24 percent of Hispanic households, according to Jonathan Lawless, Fannie Mae’s vice president for underwriting and pricing analytics.

-The move is expected to open up mortgage access to a segment of the population that doesn’t fit the typical family structure and has had trouble obtaining mortgages.
+The HomeReady program opens mortgage access to a segment of the population that doesn’t fit the typical family structure and has had trouble obtaining a mortgage loan.